owl73/westmarch-landol/class/A_teplates.md

 ### Protect and Attack

 With a command, your dog will attack someone you point at.
-They use your attack to hit and deal d6 damage.
+They attack on their own using your attack stat to hit and deal d6 damage.

 Your dog will hang onto some limb of their target hindering either movement or attacking.

-Your dog will automatically attack someone who is attacking you if not given a command to do otherwise.
+Your dog will automatically guard you against an attacker unless command to do otherwise.
+This will give you +1 bonus to defense.
+Your dog can defend and attack so long as it is against the same enemy.

 ### Tricks